Immigration Enforcement: Clandestine Operational Response Team (CORT)

 CORT was originally established in early 2020 in response to the increased arrival of small boats (RHIBs) that were setting off from France to the UK, through the English Channel.
-This team is directly responsible for the operations at both Western Jetfoil (Dover) and Manston (near Margate).
-Previously, it was also based at Tug Haven (Dover) but this site closed in January 2022.
-The team is in charge of processing arrivals, conducting basic checks and arranging for migrants to be transported onwards.
-CORT also responds to reports of beach landings around the southeast coast, regularly working with Kent Police to intercept anyone who has landed and then run off.
+This team was directly responsible for the operations at both Western Jetfoil in Dover and Manston arrivals and processing centre.
+Previously, it was also based at Tug Haven but this site closed in January 2022.
+The team was in charge of processing arrivals, conducting basic checks and arranging for migrants to be transported onwards.
+CORT also responded to reports of beach landings around the southeast coast, working with Kent Police to intercept those who had landed and fled.
+In fulfilling their frontline duties, CORT officers received assistance from other areas of Immigration Enforcement, such as Crime and Financial Investigation.

-The team is in direct command of all the Border Force and Immigration Enforcement officers that are deployed to assist them - the Clandestine Threat Command (CTC) is the parent department that is responsible for deploying CORT and other teams such as RRT, GA/GM, ICE, etc.
+The team was in direct command of all the Border Force and Immigration Enforcement officers deployed to assist them; the Clandestine Threat Command (CTC) was the parent department that was responsible for deploying CORT and other teams such as RRT, GA/GM and ICE.

-As with RRT, officers are recruited to the team from ICE, Border Force and other Home Office departments.
-Although, there was a recent external recruitment campaign to recruit Immigration Officers to CORT in June 2022.
+CORT was disbanded in January 2023 when Border Force took full command of the Small Boats Crisis - the team was replaced with the Small Boats Operational Command (SBOC) which falls under Border Force branding, as there is no longer any Immigration Enforcement involvement.